Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 For these reasons, some licenses provide an explicit patent clause to avoid depending on an implicit interpretation, as seen in GPLv3 and Apache.
 In these licenses, it is stated explicitly that the patent holder grants a patent license for use according to the terms of the license.²
 That being said, the implicit clause in e.g. GPLv2, still provides protection in many cases and jurisdictions [3].
-In a 2006 talk, Richard Stallman states that an explicit patent clause was added since the clause in GPLv2 was not sufficient in all countries and that _"[the explicit patent license in GPLv3] is pretty much the same as the implicit patent licence that US law gives people."_ [9]
+In a 2006 talk, Richard Stallman states that an explicit patent clause was added since the clause in GPLv2 was not sufficient in all countries and that _"[the explicit patent license in GPLv3] is pretty much the same as the implicit patent licence that US law gives people"_ [9].

 Regardless of patents, the work is still naturally covered by copyright, and its license may put additional restrictions thereon.